lobotomizedDev/bain-fork/README.md

     ruin -s 0 1
     ```

-4. If you want to modify the refresh interval (the default is every 5 minutes), use this command:
+4. If you want to modify the refresh interval (the default is every 5 seconds), use this command:

     ```bash
     ruin -t 1